bennyhuo/KotlinBlogTranslation/original/Kotlin M14 is out!.md

 ### Migration from old “package facades”

 As we have transitioned to the [new class-file layout](http://blog.jetbrains.com/kotlin/2015/06/improving-java-interop-top-level-functions-and-properties/) , it’s time to retire the old one.
 Since M14 old package-facade classes (e.g. `FooPackage`) are deprecated, and the IDE helps you migrate your Java code to the new scheme through <em>Code Cleanup</em>.
-<strong>NOTE</strong>: package facades will be dropped very soon, so make sure to migrate your code.
+**NOTE**: package facades will be dropped very soon, so make sure to migrate your code.
 The Standard Library (previously `kotlin.KotlinPackage` class) is being migrated to the new scheme too: see below.
 ### Other language changes